|Nutrition Facts (per serving)|

 These empanadas, which originated in Spain, are easy to prepare.
 This recipe features a tasty filling of turkey, mashed potatoes, and dressing, along with some complementary seasonings.
 Refrigerated pie crusts make this recipe especially easy.

-The turkey empanadas are a fabulous way to use all of your Thanksgiving leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.
+The turkey empanadas are a fabulous way to use all of your holiday leftovers, and the little hand-held pies are delicious with cranberry sauce on the side.

 1 (14-ounce) package refrigerated pie crust sheets

 1 1/2 cups diced cooked turkey

 - 1/3 cup turkey gravy (cold, from leftover or a jar)

 2 tablespoons finely chopped fresh parsley

 - 3/4 cup dressing (leftover, bread or cornbread)

 1 large egg white